s0h3ck/StreetLite/README.md

 <h1>StreetLite Project - S5</h1>

-<p>Purpose: The project is to centrally manage traffic lights within a municipality.
+<p>Purpose: the project is to centrally manage traffic lights within a municipality.
 Management is done from an interface and change light cycles in real time without having to move (no need to call a technician to fix it ;p).
 The detection of cars on their arrival is made and is managed by the microcontroller.
 A button for the pedestrians is necessary to ensure their safety.
 A real-time system for emergency vehicles will be set up to speed up the response time in urgent situations.</p>

 <pre>
 Language used : Python, C/C++